Cogut Institute for the Humanities

 Collaborative Humanities Initiative

-The Collaborative Humanities Initiative promotes collaborative practices that transform modes of research, teaching, and learning in the humanities and across disciplines.
-Through dedicated events and courses, the initiative fosters an expanded sense of intellectual community for scholars and students dedicated to thinking together across disciplines, frameworks, and locations.
+The Collaborative Humanities Initiative promotes collaborative practices that transform modes of research, teaching, and learning in the humanities and beyond.
+Through events and courses, it fosters an expanded sense of intellectual community for scholars and students dedicated to thinking together across disciplines, frameworks, and locations.

-As part of the Collaborative Humanities Initiative, the Cogut Institute supports the development of new collaborative undergraduate courses across disciplines, divisions, and schools.
+As part of the initiative, the Cogut Institute supports the development of new courses across disciplines, divisions, and schools that explore both long-standing problems or questions and more timely and urgent issues.
 In the spirit of Brown’s open curriculum, the Doctoral Certificate in Collaborative Humanities promotes forms of inquiry that adapt the resources of different disciplines to defined areas of research or specific research problems.
-Specially designed collaborative seminars and undergraduate collaborative courses explore long-standing problems and questions as well as more timely and urgent issues.
 These programs offer students the opportunity to practice and further develop their collaborative skills.

-In both its content and structure, the Collaborative Humanities Initiative resonates with Brown University’s emphasis on collaborative, cross-disciplinary, and interdisciplinary approaches to research and teaching.
+In both its content and structure, the initiative resonates with Brown University’s emphasis on collaborative, cross-disciplinary, and interdisciplinary approaches to research and teaching.
 It advances the important ways in which the humanities contribute to understanding and meeting the core challenges facing society and the world.

 Collaborative Humanities Labs

 Collaborative humanities labs catalyze research on topics that will benefit from combining distinct disciplinary methods to produce new and/or integrative knowledge.
-The labs provide an opportunity for pairs of Brown faculty members to develop and put into action robust interdisciplinary teaching, programming, and publication plans.
+They provide an opportunity for pairs of Brown faculty members to develop and put into action robust interdisciplinary teaching, programming, and publication plans.

 In the Curriculum